Joby-Sunny/whatsapp-chat-indexer/README.md

 ## Whatsapp Chat Indexing to Elasticsearch

-Application can be used to parse a **Whatsapp Chat Backup File** and index it into elasticsearch.
+Application can be used to parse a **Whatsapp Chat Export File [txt file]** and index it into elasticsearch.

 The file is processed into a json file using awk and these json files are then processed by node application to index into elasticsearch